- About the Elections

 Facilitate student-led change

-There are nine Liberation & Community Officers, Undergraduate Academic & Wellbeing Departmental Reps for each College department, and Postgraduate Representative roles across faculties and departments.
-These positions are change agents who ensure we are maintaining the highest standards and living our values of Integrity, Democracy, Inclusivity, Accountability and Ambition.
+There are nine Liberation & Community Officer positions, Undergraduate Academic & Wellbeing Departmental Reps for each College department, and Postgraduate Representative roles across faculties and departments.
+These positions are change agents who ensure we are maintaining the highest standards and following our values of Integrity, Inclusivity and Innovation.
 These roles will represent their respective cohorts on decisions made at the College, whilst developing their own projects to improve the student experience at Imperial.

-Imperial College Union comprises five Constituent Unions (CUs, for short) and over 380 Clubs, Societies & Projects.
-Their committees coordinate activities and traditions which make Imperial a great place for us all to connect and collaborate, start campaigns, share ideas and have fun.
-Each CU and CSP has its own committee, with a President and other key roles that keep them vibrant and functional.
+Imperial College Union comprises of Constituent Unions (CUs, for short) and around 400 Clubs, Societies & Projects (CSP).
+Their committee members lead activities and communities which make Imperial a great place for us all to connect and collaborate, start campaigns, share ideas and have fun.
+Each CU and CSP has its own committee, with a President/Chair, Treasurer & Secretary along with other key roles that keep them functional and inclusive.

 Eligibility and nominations